Bill Bergson Lives Dangerously: Synopsis

 A year has passed since the adventure with Uncle Einar and the jewel thieves last summer.
 It is summer again and the "war" between Röda Rosen and Vita Rosen continues.
-When "Vita Rosen" (Kalle, Anders and Eva-Lotta) pass the old man Gren on the bridge over the river, Eva-Lotta says that Gren is usurer.
-They run to Prärien, a place at the outside of their city Lillköping where the mansion from the 18th century is, and "Röda Rosen" have made it to their headquarters.
+When "Vita Rosen" (Kalle, Anders and Eva-Lotta) pass the old man Gren on the bridge over the river, Eva-Lotta says that Gren is a usurer.
+They run to Prärien (The Prairie), a place at the outside of their city Lillköping where the mansion from the 18th century is, and "Röda Rosen" have made it to their headquarters.
 During the "war" they kidnap Anders and lock Kalle and Eva-Lotta in.

 "Röda Rosen" (Sixten, Benka and Jonte) have a "hearing" with Anders in Jonte's room.
 In the house, which is in front of Jonte's house, Gren lives there.
 Kalle and Eva-Lotta, who have escaped, climb onto the roof and see what they are doing with Anders.
 On the way up, Eva-Lotta sees a man in green gabardine trousers who is visiting Gren and hears that they will "meet on Wednesday at the regular place" and Gren will bring all the promissory notes.

 "Röda Rosen" force Anders to tell them where Stormumriken is hidden but Anders escapes.
 When Eva-Lotta is ordered to go to the mansion and get Stormumriken, she sees Gren and the man with the green gabardine trousers.
 When the man in the trousers is going away, she runs into him and then he drops a paper, a promissory note, which she takes.
 Later she finds Gren dead and runs home scared.
 The police block the area at the mansion.
 They have a hearing with Eva-Lotta who tells them what she did and that she saw Gren's murderer.
 They realize that his name is written on the promissory note, but she doesn't remember what she did with it.